Kuaishou

-Kuaishou Technology (快手 (Kuàishǒu, quick hand)) is a Chinese publicly traded partly state-owned holding company based in Haidian District, Beijing, that was founded in 2011 by Hua Su (宿华) and Cheng Yixiao (程一笑).
+Kuaishou Technology is a Chinese publicly traded partly state-owned holding company based in Haidian District, Beijing, that was founded in 2011 by Su Hua (宿华) and Cheng Yixiao (程一笑).
 The company, listed on the Hong Kong Stock Exchange, is known for developing a mobile app for sharing users' short videos, a social network, and video special effects editor.
 The app is known as Kwai in many countries outside of China.
 It is also known as Snack Video in India, Pakistan and Indonesia.

 Ownership and governance

 Kuaishou's overseas team is led by the former CEO of the application 99, and staff from Google, Facebook, Netflix, and TikTok were recruited to lead the company's international expansion.

 The China Internet Investment Fund, a state-owned enterprise controlled by the Cyberspace Administration of China, holds a golden share ownership stake in Kuaishou.

 History

 Kuaishou is China's first short video platform that was developed in 2011 by engineer Hua Su and Cheng Yixiao.
 Prior to co-founding Kuaishou, Su Hua had worked for both Google and Baidu as a software engineer.
 The company is headquartered in Haidian District, Beijing.

+Kuaishou uses a decentralised content distribution model based on an inclusive value-based algorithm.
+The platform has a virtual screening area for watching user-generated short videos and a public space for online socialising.

 Kuaishou's predecessor "GIF Kuaishou" was founded in March 2011.
 GIF Kuaishou was a mobile app with which users could make and share GIF pictures.
-In November 2012, Kuaishou became a short video community and a platform with which users could record and share videos.
+In 2013, Kuaishou became a short-video social platform.
 By 2013, the app had reached 100 million daily users.
 By 2019, it had exceeded 200 million active daily users.

 In March 2017, Kuaishou closed a US$350 million investment round that was led by Tencent.
 In January 2018, Forbes estimated the company's valuation to be US$18 billion.

 In April 2018, Kuaishou's app was briefly banned from Chinese app stores after China Central Television (CCTV) reported on the platform popularizing videos of teenage mothers.

 In 2019, the company announced a partnership with the People's Daily, an official newspaper of the Central Committee of the Chinese Communist Party, to help it experiment with the use of artificial intelligence in news.

 In June 2020, following the start of the 2020–2021 China–India skirmishes, the Government of India banned Kwai along with 58 other apps, citing "data and privacy issues".